 Shannon reached the rebelling stage after she had already made several U-turns on her faith journey.
 Each time this happened, she had the confidence to continue seeking and persisted in her attempts to be attentive to her faith development.
 But when she got to the rebelling stage, she became depressed.
-She entered this in her journal:
+This is what she entered in her journal:

 I would describe this as a spiritual low point.
-I feel tired and depressed and actually seem to will not to pray. . . .
+I feel tired and depressed and actually seem to will not to pray....
 Very uptight and tense.
 I am empty.
 I feel just bored and want to give it all up.

-The rebelling stage is not a pleasant one to be in.
+The rebellion stage is not a pleasant one to be in.
 Yet despite the doubts and the despairing moments, it is a positive part of the journey.
 How can this be?
-The positive aspect is that it is the beginning of self-revelation, yet our inner voice urges caution because we are about to meet the person God created us to be.
+Because it is the beginning of self-revelation, and our inner voice urges caution for we are about to meet the person God created us to be.
 That person has often been hidden from view, and we are anxious about the discoveries we will make.
-It is understandable that we might want to rebel.
+How understandable that we might want to back off.